How to Look up an LLC in Texas? (Most Effective Method)

 • The SOSDirect portal requires users to create an account and charges a $1 fee for each search.

-• Regularly checking the availability of business names is crucial for startups to avoid potential legal complications.
+• I advise to regularly check the availability of business names since it's crucial for startups to avoid potential legal complications.

 How Do I Look Up an LLC in Texas?